1711-Games/LGNC/README.md

 * `Cumulative` is another special kind validator which groups all nested validators to be executed in parallel, without fast fail.
 Thus, field can return arbitrary number of errors.
 Comes in handy for username (or password) validation.

-It is worth noting that before any fields validators are executed, LGNC will ensure that: request body contains ONLY entries stated in request schema, otherwise it will return an error `{code: 422, message: "Input contains unexpected items: 'foo', 'bar'"}`.
+It is worth noting that before any fields validators are executed, LGNC will ensure that request body contains ONLY entries stated in request schema, otherwise it will return an error `{code: 422, message: "Input contains unexpected items: 'foo', 'bar'"}`.
 After that it will build a chain of validators for each field stated in request schema.
 Each chain (if field is not